trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 <figcaption>

 _Blow-drying and arranging the feathers.
-(Photo: Filippo Bertoni/MfN.
+(Images: Filippo Bertoni/MfN.
 All rights reserved.)_

 </figcaption>